 DP noted that the College does have an ongoing Oral History project, and the digitization of its collection is underway but currently on hiatus, pending further funding.

 The Committee thanked Katie for her very informative and entertaining remarks, and expressed our happy anticipation of working with her going forward.
 We concluded the meeting with a few remarks and questions—to wit, DP noted that the numbers for the first four months indicate that visitors to the new library this year will amount to a 40 to 100% increase in traffic over the numbers of people in and out of old Sawyer last year.
-From the last week of the July (first week it was open) through the end of October, 120,000 people were logged as visitors to the new .
+From the last week of the July (first week it was open) through the end of October, 120,000 people were logged as visitors to the new Sawyer Library compared to 236,000 in old Sawyer in 2013/14.
 AW asked whether there is a users committee (like the Hollander-Schapiro users committee) for the office and classroom areas in the new Stetson (5th and 6th floors).
 DP responded that there is not a committee at this time; inquiries about those areas should currently go to the Dean of Faculty’s Office.

 Respectfully submitted,